 Nam e of Student Address

-Scho ool Grade
+Scho ol Grade

-A. I am requesting permission for my ch nild named above to: (Check one or both)
+A. I am requesting permission for my child d named above to: (Check one or both)

-use or receive the following ov ver-the-counter medication(s)
+use or receive the following over r-the-counter medication(s)

 Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication on(s) in the presence of an authorized staff member.
+self-administer such medication (s) in the presence of an authorized staff member.

-В. Lwill assume responsibility for safe d alivary of the modification to school

-Б. С. I will assume responsibility for safe delivery of the medication to school.
+В. С. I will assume responsibility for safe delivery of the medication to school.
 I will notify the school immediately if there is any change in the use of the medication or the

-D. prescribed treatment. s medication should be administered in the above designated
+D. prescribed treatment.
+Our physician has instructed that this medication should be administered in the above designated

-υ. dosage. s medication should be duffill stered in the above designated

-E. I release and agree to hold the Board I of Education, its officials, and its employees harmless from foreseeable for damages or injury resulting directly or
+E. of Education, its officials, and its employees harmless from the second om

 Signa ature of Parent Date

 Hom e Telephone Work Telephone

-AUTH ORIZATION FOR STAFF

-The f following staff members are authorized t to administer the above-non-prescribed medication(s)/
+RIZATION FOR STAFF administer the above-non-prescribed medication(s)/

-treat ment(s):
+V